thenameisluk/usos-api-uekat/readme.md

-# UE kat USOS API server
+# UE kat USOS API

 code for interaction with usos website directly since they don't feel like exposing api